More about: 10 Best Things To Do In Triana In Seville

 Although the Andalusian capital is not on the coast, during the Golden Age it was the most important port in Spain.
-Indeed, the famous expedition of Magellan and Elcano set sail from the docks of Triana.
+In fact, the famous expedition of Magellan and Elcano set sail from the docks of Triana.

 This neighborhood on the banks of the Guadalquivir is also known for its flamenco tradition, tapas bars and for being the starting point of river cruises.
 Without a doubt, visiting it is one of the essential things to see and do in Seville.

-1. Stroll through the Castillo de San Jorge
+1. Stroll through the Castle of San Jorge

-The fortress is located just across the Isabel II Bridge (also known as the Triana bridge) and has guarded the river since the time of the Visigoths.
-Its origins are somewhat uncertain although it is thought to have been erected to defend the city from the attacks of Leovigild, a Gothic king who distinguished himself for his successful military campaigns.
+The fortress is located just across the Isabel II Bridge (also known as the Triana bridge) and has watched over the river since the time of the Visigoths.
+Its origins are somewhat uncertain although it is thought to have been erected to defend the city from the attacks of Leovigild, a Gothic king who distinguished himself by his successful military campaigns.

 The Castle of San Jorge reached its peak during the 15th century, the so-called "Golden Century".
 In fact, the Inquisition established its headquarters in the fortress in 1481 and occupied its premises until 1785.

-Part of St. George's Castle was demolished in the nineteenth century and what remains houses a center for the interpretation of the ruins and religious repression.
+Part of the Castle of St. George was demolished in the nineteenth century and what remains houses a center for the interpretation of the ruins and religious repression.

 Practical information